sethfowler/git-remote-subtree/README.md

 Say the user sets up a remote like so:

 ```
-git remote add subRepo subtree::subRepoDir::superRepo/branch::http://example.com/normalRepo
+git remote add subRepo subtree::subRepoDir::on::branch::from::http://example.com/normalRepo
 ```

 This creates a git remote called `subRepo` which wraps a normal git repo at `http://example.com/normalRepo`.
-If you fetch a branch `subRepo/subBranch`, what you get is `normalRepo/subBranch`, but it is as if all of the files are moved into a single top-level directory `subRepoDir/`, and `subRepoDir` is grafted into the tree at `superRepo/branch`.
+The ref `subRepo/branch` contains the same content as `normalRepo/branch`, but it is as if all of the files in `normalRepo` are moved into a single top-level directory `subRepoDir/`, and `subRepoDir` is grafted into the same tree as all the other content at `superRepo/branch`.
 If `subRepoDir` already exists in `superRepo/branch`, the effect is as if its existing contents were replaced by the contents of `normalRepo/subBranch`.
 If `subRepoDir` already exists in `superRepo/branch` and *the contents are exactly the same*, then `subRepo/subBranch` will have the same SHA as `superRepo/branch`, and pulling one into the other will be a no-op.

 Similarly, pushing from `superRepo/branch` to `subRepo/subBranch` behaves as if the contents of `subRepoDir` were at the top level, and everything else was